For many years now, many organizations have come up with innovative solutions to remedy the harmful effects of prolonged sitting.

 What is an ergonomic chair?

-Typically an office chair, an ergonomic chair is classified as such when it adapts to the user’s needs and provides comfort and customizable support.
+Typically an office chair, an is classified as such when it adapts to the user’s needs and provides comfort and customizable support.
 Ergonomic chairs are known to improve posture, reduce pain associated with prolonged sitting, and increase productivity levels.

 Standing desk vs. Ergonomic chair: Side-by-Side Comparison